 What parents need to know

 Parents need to know that The Confession Tapes is a documentary series that examines cases where people convicted of murder claim that their confessions were manipulated, coerced, or false, as well as questionable investigative activities by law enforcement.
 It contains lots of disturbing conversations about violent crimes, including murder, as well as bloody, gory images of crime scenes and corpses.
+In one episode, a woman is savagely sodomized and beaten to death.
 There's lots of cursing, too.
 Wine and beer are occasionally visible, and cigarette smoking is shown.

 What's the story?